The Ultimate Guide to Objectives and Key Results

 Group Key Results should always be things you measure that you don’t do, but you can influence.
 Writing 10 blog posts is a bad Key Result, it’s something you do.
 Achieving 1000 views on a blog post you wrote is a good Key Result, as it’s something you can’t control but you can influence.

-Initiatives describe the work required to drive progress on your Key Results.
-In contrast to Key Results, which clearly measure success, Initiatives are just hypothesis for what might deliver the biggest impact.
-Initiatives are tasks, projects, or similar activities tied to an OKR without having a mathematical impact on the Objective’s progress.
-Regularly checking in with your OKRs will help you decide whether your Initiatives delivered the desired results or not.
+Initiatives describe the work required to influence Key Results.
+In contrast to Key Results, which clearly measure progress toward an Objective, Initiatives are just hypothesis for what work might deliver the biggest impact.
+Initiatives are tasks, projects, or similar activities related to an OKR without having a direct connection to the Objective’s progress.
+Regularly checking in with your Key Results will help you decide whether your Initiatives delivered the desired results or not.
 If they don’t, you should think about changing your Initiatives.

 The benefit of setting OKRs AND Initiatives is that there is a clear separation between outcomes (Key Results: what did we achieve?) and outputs (Initiatives: what did we do?).
 You can commit to the same OKR while staying agile on an operational level by using Initiatives.